 Ashley Black’s Perspective:

-If you haven’t heard my backstory yet, in a nutshell, I was born with Juvenile Rheumatoid Arthritis, then at age 29 contracted a bone eating bacteria which resulted in multiple surgeries including a hip replacement, and left me debilitated and on prescription pain meds.
+If you haven’t heard my backstory yet, in a nutshell, I was born with Juvenile Rheumatoid Arthritis, then contracted a bone-eating bacteria which resulted in multiple surgeries including a hip replacement, and left me debilitated and on prescription pain meds.
 My scar tissue was so severe that my entire body wanted to collapse into my right hip and I was in a constant state of “fight or flight”.
 I never intended to study fascia or invent the cure for cellulite, I was just trying to fix myself.
 I had no vantage point to think any other way than “This is not OK!
 How am I going to fix it?”

 I began studying every form of medicine and researching both known and unexplored techniques to take a holistic approach to healing my body.
 After discovering that fascial recoil was the root cause of my structural limitations, I developed a unique combination of manual fascia treatment, internal stretching, and activation techniques to rehabilitate myself.